 - Mix the coated strawberries into the batter.

 - Prepare two 8″ loaf pans by lining them with sheets of parchment paper.
 Securing the parchment paper with binder clips helps keep the paper in place when pouring the batter into the pan.
+I also use this technique with my Cherry Bread and Amish Cinnamon Bread recipe.

 - Divide the batter evenly into the two prepared pans.
 If you like, top each loaf with extra sliced strawberries and a horizontally sliced banana.
 (These are optional and for a garnish.)